 Tallahassee, Florida 32399-4227

 850.413.1601 or 800.742.2214

-The USDOL Wage and Hour Division determines jurisdiction and also law violations for non payment of wages.
-Independent Contractors should seek the advice of a private attorney for claims.
-For employees, contact the USDOL who will provide you with the appropriate Wage & Hour Division district office in Florida for claims assistance.
+The USDOL Wage and Hour Division determines jurisdiction and law violations for non-payment of wages.
+Independent contractors should seek the advice of a private attorney for claims.
+For employees, contact the USDOL for the appropriate Wage & Hour Division district office in Florida for claims assistance.

 For more information on employer-employee relationships, refer to Chapter 2 of IRS Publication 15A Publication 15-A, Employer's Supplemental Tax Guide.

 If you would like the IRS to issue a determination ruling, you may submit Form SS-8, Determination of Employee Work Status for Purposes of Federal Employment Taxes and Income Tax Withholding.

 Please contact these organizations directly, seek private counsel, legal aid, or your state attorney for legal direction and information.